Innovative styling tool engineered for multiple hair types

 Does it work on thick hair?

-I have thick hair, so I need to do it in smaller sections which means it takes a lot longer.
+I have thick hair, so I need to do it in smaller sections which means it can takes a bit longer.
 I think it would be easier on finer hair, but having said that, I love the effect it has on my thick hair.

 Does the curl last?

-I find that the style lasts pretty well.
-The curls do drop, but it leaves lovely shape and volume in my hair until I wash it.
-It is key to ensure the hair gets pretty hot, and then cools down before you start playing with it.
+I find that the style lasts pretty well especially if I use the barrels once the hair is pretty much dry.
+The curls do drop, like curls from tongs drop, but it leaves lovely shape and volume in my hair until I wash it.
+It is key to ensure the hair gets pretty dry and heated up, and then cools down before you start playing with it.